brahima/jboss71-ear-with-logback-clickstart/README.md

 # JBoss 7.1 EAR with LogBack & JBoss Deployment Structure Exclusions

-Please note CloudBees 7.1 Stack requires the deployment of an ear to use `jboss-deployment-structure.xml`.
+Please note **CloudBees JBoss 7.1 Stack requires the deployment of an ear to use `jboss-deployment-structure.xml`**.
 It will not work if you deploy a .war file.

 Extract from `src/main/application/jboss-deployment-structure.xml` file to prevent JBoss from hijacking SLF4J